-Lash Tech Tip: Your clients should be washing their eyes with a lash shampoo every day if they are wearing eye makeup and at least 2-3 times a week if they are not makeup wearers.
-Baby shampoo and face wash are not recommended as these were made to clean the SKIN not the HAIR.
-Foaming lash shampoo will clean the lashes and the lash line properly.
+Cleaning Routine: Your clients should be washing their eyes and lids with lash shampoo and a cleansing brush every day if they are wearing eye makeup and at least 2-3 times a week if they are not makeup wearers.
+Baby shampoo is not recommended, as this does not degrease the lashline of makeup or eyeliner.
+A foaming lash shampoo is best to get in between each lash, preferably one with tea tree or an antibacterial ingredient.